 Along with style, the age and weight of the fighter is also important.
 Some punching bags have integrated mechanisms that allow you to adjust the weight as needed.

-As a good rule of thumb, an adult heavy bag should be approximately half of the user’s weight.
-If you weigh 150 pounds, buy a 75 pound bag.
+As a good rule of thumb, an adult heavy bag should be at least half of the user’s weight.
+If you weigh 150 pounds, buy a minimum 75 pound bag.
 Be ware though, that the heavier a bag is, the harder it is.
 The harder it is, the more strength based your training will be.
 If you want to develop lighter but faster punches, a lighter bag will be more beneficial.

 As a final note, kids’ punching bags weigh significantly less than standard, adult-sized bags.
 As the blows will be less powerful than from a child fighter, these bags don’t need the same amount of impact absorption and the bags are used more for developing technique than strength or power training.